kinvolk/service-mesh-benchmark/README.md

 Please note that you must always use scripts from the directory of your respective cluster service mesh.
 If your cluster currently has istio installed, please only use scripts from `scripts/istio/`.

+## Cleaning up

+After you finish running benchmarks, you can tear down infrastructure by going to `terraform` directory and running `terraform destroy`.
+Once it's complete, it should be fine to remove `assets` directory.